nanxstats/tinytopics/docs/index.md

 ## Installation

 First, [install PyTorch](https://pytorch.org/get-started/locally/).
-To run on Nvidia GPUs, install a CUDA-enabled version on supported platforms (at the moment, Linux and Windows).
+To run on Nvidia GPUs, install a CUDA-enabled version on Linux or Windows.

 You can install tinytopics from PyPI: